DarkGhostHunter/Captchavel/README.md

 # Captchavel

-Easily integrate Google Recaptcha v3 into your Laravel application.
+Easily integrate Google reCAPTCHA v3 into your Laravel application.

+> This is totally compatible with reCAPTCHA v2, so you can use both.

 ## Installation